Potential Renal Acid Load (PRAL) is a calculated value that estimates how foods might change acidity or alkalinity of the body.

 – 0.021 Potassium – 0.026 Magnesium – 0.013 Calcium

 Acid forming foods have a positive range, alkaline forming foods have a negative range.
-For adequate nutrition it is important to chose a combination of foods with positive and negative PRAL values.
+For adequate nutrition it is important to choose a combination of foods with positive and negative PRAL values.
 You need some acid forming foods, but you must balance these with sufficient alkaline forming foods to give an overall negative total.
 As far as I know, there is no target value to aim at.

 Your target is really to increase the pH of urine, so frequent testing will show if you need to improve your PRAL score.